nfts2me/evmos-buidl/README.md

 ### EVMOS Direct Links

 NFTs2Me is deployed both on Mainnet and Testnet.
-We going to [https://nfts2me.com/app/evmos/](https://nfts2me.com/app/evmos/) or [https://nfts2me.com/app/evmos-testnet/](https://nfts2me.com/app/evmos-testnet/), it will ask you to swap the current connected network to EVMOS (or EVMOS testnet) if you are not already connected, and also add the network if you don't have it already added.
+When going to [https://nfts2me.com/app/evmos/](https://nfts2me.com/app/evmos/) or [https://nfts2me.com/app/evmos-testnet/](https://nfts2me.com/app/evmos-testnet/), it will ask you to swap the current connected network to EVMOS (or EVMOS testnet) if you are not already connected, and also add the network if you don't have it already added.

 ### Experience developing on Evmos